Meesaajay/gaming-hub/README.md

 - Click Race — test your clicking speed!
 - Flappy Ball — a simple fun ball-jumping game.
+- Keyboard Ninja - a simple game to test typing speed.

 More games will be added further !
 Stay tuned.